 LAND FOR WILDLIFE PROPERTY REQUIREMENTS:

 - Intact native vegetation or re-vegetated land which is generally greater than two hectares in size

 - Land which conserves native species and habitats

 - Land which increases connectivity of habitat across landscapes.

-In Tasmania, any farm, bush block, council reserve, school ground, golf course, cemetery and small or large property that can provide valuable habitat and meet the above criteria, can be considered for Land for Wildlife.
+In Tasmania, any farm, bush block, council reserve, school ground, golf course, cemetery or other lands that provide valuable habitat and meet the above criteria, can be considered for Land for Wildlife registration.

 LAND FOR WILDLIFE EXPRESSION OF INTEREST:

-For all Land for Wildlife inquiries, please contact Emma McPhee via firstname.lastname@example.org.
-To register your expression of interest in becoming a Land for Wildlife member, please fill out this form with the required details and return to Emma via email, or send it via post to: Land for Wildlife Tasmania, Tasmanian Land Conservancy, 827 Sandy Bay Road, Sandy Bay, TAS, 7005.
+For all Land for Wildlife enquiries, please contact email@example.com.
+To register your expression of interest in becoming a Land for Wildlife member, please download and fill out the form below with the required details and return to Phil via email, or send it via post to: Land for Wildlife Tasmania, Tasmanian Land Conservancy, PO Box 4558, Hobart TAS 7000.